GabeScott/standard-works-vault/General Conference/1976 April - “Seek Not for Riches But for Wisdom”.md

 The Melchizedek Priesthood Department also administers the Military Relations program.
 In the military, there are many strong Church members that set a course of righteousness and follow it, and, in addition, find time to share with others and provide examples of courage and integrity for many who sorely need that assistance.
 Yes, in the far reaches of distant lands, home teaching is faithfully performed.
 We are vitally interested in and proud of the examples and contributions of our faithful members in the military service.

 Home teaching is another priesthood function we are concerned with.
-The Lord has told us the duty of a priesthood home teacher is to “visit the house of each member, exhorting them to pray vocally and in secret and attend to all family duties ... to watch over the church always, and be with and strengthen them.”
-(D&C 20:51, 53.)
+The Lord has told us the duty of a priesthood home teacher is to “visit the house of each member, exhorting them to pray vocally and in secret and attend to all family duties … to watch over the church always, and be with and strengthen them.” ([[D&C 20.51|D&C 20:51, 53]][[D&C 20.53|]].)

 Brethren, let each of us magnify our callings as home teachers, and the families we visit as well as our own will be blessed and strengthened.